De Kiekeboes: History

 De Kiekeboes debuted in 1977.
 Merho had previously worked with Willy Vandersteen but wanted to create his own series.
-The first story, De Wollebollen, started in Het Laatste Nieuws. on 15 February 1977.
+The first story, De Wollebollen, started in Het Laatste Nieuws on 15 February 1977.

 New albums in the series appear every three months, and sell over 100,000 copies each.
 Like most Flemish comic strips, De Kiekeboes comics are steady sellers, with most of the series available for sale at any one time.
 New titles are the best selling comics in Flanders, with some 80,000 copies sold in the first year of publication.
 In 2007, only the Dutch translation of the final Harry Potter book sold more copies.

 After being assisted for a while by Dirk Stallaert, Merho announced that from 1 January 2006 on, the comics would be drawn by Steve Van Bael and Thomas Du Caju, who would each produce two comics a year.
 Merho continues to write the stories and to make early sketches.
 In October 2007 Kristof Fagard had to take over from Steve Van Bael and continued in tandem with Thomas Du Caju as pencilers.

 To celebrate the thirtieth anniversary of the comic strip in 2007, an exposition was held in the Belgian Centre for Comic Strip Art and a wall painting was unveiled in Antwerp.
 Statues of Kiekeboe and of his daughter Fanny are placed in Middelkerke.
 Another statue of Kiekeboe can be found in Halle-Zoersel.

+In 2023, after 46 years, illustrator Merho decided to stop working on De Kiebeboes.